krishnakbvis/MATLAB-Brownian-Motion/README.md

     Fx = (unitX .* forces);
     Fy = (unitY .* forces);
 ```
 To find the total forces on each particle, we sum each row.
 Then, to compute accelerations, we divide element-wise by their masses.
+This vectorised approach solves force computation in far less than `O(n)` time, and makes our simulation far less than `O(n^2)` time-complex.